GoogleCloudPlatform/esp-v2/src/go/README.md

 if you want to enable glog, add "-log_dir=./log -v=2".

-You should see "config manager server is running ......" if starting successfully.
+You should see "config manager server is running at ......" if starting successfully.

 ## Quick Test